Act of Uniformity 1662

-The Act of Uniformity 1662 (14 Car 2 c 4) is an Act of the Parliament of England.
-(It was formerly cited as 13 & 14 Ch.2 c.
+The Act of Uniformity 1662 (14 Cha.
+2. c.
+4) is an act of the Parliament of England.
+(It was formerly cited as 13 & 14 Cha.
+2. c.
 4, by reference to the regnal year when it was passed on 19 May 1662.)
 It prescribed the form of public prayers, administration of sacraments, and other rites of the Established Church of England, according to the rites and ceremonies prescribed in the 1662 Book of Common Prayer.
-Adherence to this was required in order to hold any office in government or the church, although the new version of the Book of Common Prayer prescribed by the Act was so new that most people had never even seen a copy.
-The Act also required that the Book of Common Prayer 'be truly and exactly Translated into the British or Welsh Tongue'.
+Adherence to this was required in order to hold any office in government or the church, although the new version of the Book of Common Prayer prescribed by the act was so new that most people had never even seen a copy.
+The Act also required that the Book of Common Prayer "be truly and exactly Translated into the British or Welsh Tongue".
 It also explicitly required episcopal ordination for all ministers, i.e. deacons, priests and bishops, which had to be reintroduced since the Puritans had abolished many features of the Church during the Civil War.
+The act did not explicitly encompass the Isle of Man.

-A few sections of this Act were still in force in the United Kingdom at the end of 2010.
+The act has mostly been repealed in the United Kingdom, except for sections 10 and 15 which have nevertheless been superseded by other legislation in the Provinces of Canterbury and York except in the Channel Islands and the Isle of Man.

 Great Ejection

-As an immediate result of this Act, over 2,000 clergymen refused to take the oath and were expelled from the Church of England in what became known as the Great Ejection of 1662.
+As an immediate result of the act, over 2,000 clergymen refused to take the oath and were expelled from the Church of England in what became known as the Great Ejection of 1662.
 Although there had already been ministers outside the established church, this created the concept of non-conformity, with a substantial section of English society excluded from public affairs for a century and a half.